Cray-HPE/docs-csm/operations/network/customer_access_network/Troubleshoot_CAN_Issues.md

 ### Can the Spines Reach Outside of the System?

 Check that each of the spines can ping an IP address outside of the HPE Cray EX system.
-This must be an IP that is reachable from the network to which the CAN is connected.
-If there is only one spine being used on the system, only spine-001 needs to be checked.
+This must be an IP address that is reachable from the network to which the CAN is connected.
+If there is only one spine being used on the system, only `spine-001` needs to be checked.

 ```screen
 sw-spine-001 [standalone: master] # ping 8.8.8.8